What is Half of 1 3/4 Inches? A full breakdown to Fraction Division

 - Cooking and Baking: Scaling recipes often requires halving or doubling ingredients.
 Accurate fractional measurements are key to achieving desired results.

-- Construction and Carpentry: Precise measurements are paramount in construction.
+- Construction and Carpentry: Precise measurements are critical in construction.
 Halving dimensions for smaller components is a routine task.

 - Engineering and Design: Calculations involving dimensions and scaling frequently require precise fraction division.